 Add basic rules

-Add source IP rules (Allow access from the 10.x.x.x IP range)
+Add source IP rules (Allow access from IPs in the 10.x.x.x range)

 Add multi-IP rules (For machines with multiple public IPs)